By Lea Efird

 North Carolina is home to varied traditions and cultures.

-As a new resident or visitor to the great state of North Carolina, NC Folk wants to offer you a survival guide of sorts – a few tips to get you ahead of the learning curve when it comes to calling North Carolina home.
+If you’re a new resident or visitor to the great state of North Carolina, NCFI wants to offer you a survival guide of sorts – a few tips to get you ahead of the learning curve when it comes to calling North Carolina home.
 You may want to write some of this down – or at least follow the links below, for some helpful videos and blogs about “what to expect when you’re expecting” to spend time in the Tar Heel State (yes, that’s our official state nickname!).
 Though by no means exhaustive, this guide should help you hear “You’re not from around here, are you?” less often.

 Foods and Foodways